agchivite/agchivite/README.md

 <h1 align="left">✅ Currently</h1>

+- 🌐 Working as a Network Technician at Zelenza
-- 💾 Looking to initiate in Big Data
+- 💾 Studying a specialization in Big Data and Artificial Intelligence
 - 🎮 Making an indie-game with my Wife´s Art [Twitter@Lyannis](https://twitter.com/_lyannis_)

 &nbsp;